 The original whiskey smash pairs bourbon with lemon and spearmint.
 Cocktail Squad added a modern spin to the century-old recipe by adding Rocky Mountain blackberries to the mix.
 The sweet fruit is a perfect match for the minty-citrus bourbon drink.
 As wonderful as it tastes, each 355 mL can is 10 percent ABV.
-Take it easy because that’s like drinking half a bottle of wine by yourself.
+Cocktail Squad does note that this is “two cocktails per can,” and drinking the entire thing is equivalent to half a bottle of wine.

 Rock and rye is a delicious old-fashioned drink of spicy rye whiskey and sweet rock candy.
 Hochstadter's Rock and Rye has been a favorite bottled version for many years.
 The modern "Slow & Low" offering is inspired by the original 19th-century recipe and it's available in convenient cans.

 The straight rye whiskey is flavored with raw honey, navel oranges, rock candy, and bitters.
 It’s often served on its own, over ice, or with a beer back.
 You can even use it to make an old-fashioned when you do feel like mixing.
 Unlike the other ready-to-drink cocktails, this little 100 mL can is 42 percent ABV (84 proof).
 That's as strong as most straight whiskey.
 At just over 3 1/4 ounces, it will pack a big punch, so it really is best to go "slow and low" with this one.